-1 INTRODUCTION
+1 Introduction

-PROXIMITY computation is one of the most fundamental geometric operations, and has been studied in the last two decades for various applications including games, physically-based simulations, ray tracing-based rendering, motion planning in robotics, etc. Some of the most common proximity queries include collision detection [1].
-Collision detection aims to identify inter-collisions occurring between different objects or intra-collisions between different parts of a single object.
-Many different types of collision computation have been proposed, and their examples include discrete or continuous collision detection (CCD), ray-triangle intersection tests used for ray tracing, etc.
+PROXIMITY computation is one of the most fundamental geometric operations, and has been studied in the last two decades for various applications including games, physically-based simulations, ray tracing-based rendering, motion planning in robotics, etc [1].

 There have been numerous attempts to accelerate the queries.
 One of the most general approaches is adopting an acceleration hierarchy such as kd-trees [2] or bounding volume hierarchies (BVHs) [1], [3].
 Even though this method is general and improves the performance of various proximity queries by several orders of magnitude, there are ever growing demands for further improving the performance of proximity queries, since the model complexities are also ever growing.
 For example, proximity queries employed in interactive applications such as games should provide real-time performance.
 However, it may not meet such requirement, especially for large-scale models that consist of hundreds of thousands of triangles.